What is Social Anxiety?

 Possible Physical Symptoms:

-Physical symptoms that can accompany social anxiety disorder, as shown on mayo clinic, are:
+Physical symptoms that can accompany social anxiety disorder, as shown on the mayo clinic, are:

 - Fast heartbeat